 Careers at American Fire Protection Group

-American Fire Protection Group is currently seeking to add an ambitious Fire Alarm Technician to our team in Houston, TX.
+American Fire Protection Group is currently seeking to add an ambitious and experienced Fire Alarm Technician to our team in Houston, TX.

 If you are…

 …then we would love to hear from you!